DrReetuSharma/knowledge-graph-platform/docs/user_guide.md

 ## Help and Support

 - FAQ: Visit the FAQ section for answers to common questions about using the platform.
-- Contact Support: If you need further assistance or encounter any issues, reach out to our support team at support@example.com.
+- Contact Support: If you need further assistance or encounter any issues, reach out to our support team at connect@aspire10x.com.

----

-This user guide provides an introduction to the Drug Information Platform's key features and functionalities.
-Adjust the content and sections based on your actual platform's capabilities and user interface.